dckokis/OOP/lab_calendar/Google_Tests/googletest/docs/gmock_cook_book.md

 Needless to say, this can be tedious and obscures the intent of the test.

 There are two solutions to this problem.
-First, you can pass any callable of zero args as an action.
+First, you can pass any callable of zero Arduments as an action.
 Alternatively, use `InvokeWithoutArgs()`, which is like `Invoke()` except that it doesn't pass the mock function's arguments to the callee.
 Here's an example of each: